- University grading system

 When the work has been completed, the instructor submits a final grade, which must also be approved by the department chair and the student’s dean.
 If the deadline for completion is not met, a grade of "F" will be recorded automatically at the time stated above.
 If the instructor indicated a grade other than "F" on the information sheet that was filed, that grade will be used instead of "F."

 Note: A student should never register again for any course to remove a previously recorded incomplete unless the "I" grade has been converted to "F." This conversion of the "I" must be done prior to re-enrollment.
-The grade earned in repetition will supersede the "F" recorded, according to the established policy for course repetition.
+For undergraduates, the highest grade earned in repetition will be accepted in the GPA.
+For graduates, the most recent grade earned will be calculated in the GPA.
+See the undergraduate and graduate course repeat policies for more information.

 An instructor may request to change a final grade for one semester immediately following the close of the semester in which the grade is first recorded.
 The instructor and department chair authorize the change by signing a "Change of Grade" form and forwarding it to the appropriate dean for signature.
 The dean will then file it with the Records and Registration Office.